Redhead Beach lies at the northern end of Nine Mile Beach at Lake Macquarie.

 Here’s the fun part…

-You’re allowed to drive on the sand with a 4WD between Awabakal and Jewel Streets.
+You can drive on the sand with a 4WD between Awabakal and Jewel Streets.

 Access to the 4WD section of the beach is from Awabakal Street or Kallaroo Road near Jewells crossing.